eduardkrgr/katacoda-scenarios/ChangeFile/step2.md

-To use the cobigen cli you first have to install the devonfw ide.
-You will find more information about devonfw on https://devonfw.com/website/pages/welcome/welcome.html.
+Change the File

-Switch to the IDE and open the file 'test/test/test/Test.txt'.
+Switch to the IDE and open the file 'some/Folder/For/test.txt'.

-`test/test/test/Test.txt`{{open}}
+`some/Folder/For/test.txt`{{open}}

 Replace the content in the file as it is shown in the following segment of code.